chanzlee/NordStrom-Rebuild-Angular/README.md

 ## Specifications

 1. Have firebase authentication back-end.
-2. Build components (nav-bar, data, home, login, sign up, admin, cart)
+2. Build components (nav-bar, data, products, home, login, sign up, admin, cart)

+* Navigation bar shows each category and renders nested list of subcategory using ngFor.
+* Featured article/ deals are generalized as data class which has title,body,link,url properties.
+* By authentication, only admin can move to '/admin' router.
+If customer tries to access admin, it will redirect to login when not logged in and redirect to /no-access if user is logged in but not a admin.
+* Id: chanethanlee@gmail.com / pw: 1234 is admin account.
+* Id: chanethanlee@gmail.com / pw: 1234 is customer account.
+* There will be shopping page where it will display product objects using ngFor, which has price,size,quantity,review properties.
+* User can see the collected item at the cart page.

 ## Components